Cleartext signing

-The clear text signed OpenPGP format is designed for text data.
-The digital signature is appended after the original message; this way the recipient can still read it without special software.
-The examples below show how to clear sign with OpenPGP Library for .NET
+The OpenPGP clear text signed format is designed for text data.
+The digital signature is appended after the clear text original message; this way the recipient can still read it without using special software.
+The examples below show how to produce clear signed messages with DidiSoft OpenPGP Library for .NET

 List of examples

-Clear sign text file with private key located in a file
+1. with a private key located in a file

-Clear sign text file with private key located in a KeyStore
+2. with a private key located in a KeyStore

-Clear sign string message with private key located in a file
+3. with a private key located in a file

-Clear sign string message with private key located in a KeyStore
+4. with a private key located in a KeyStore

-Clear sign text file with private key located in a file
+1. Clear text signing a file with a private key located in a file

 C# example

-Clear sign text file with private key located in a KeyStore
+2. Clear text sign a file with a private key located in a KeyStore

 C# example